alexhowell2a/alexhowell2a.github.io/_posts/2021-08-10-axolot-games-cannot-go-unpunished.md

 ## The community

 I understand that there's a ton of children who play this game, and that is completely understandable, but more than 3/4 of them have no idea how the life is outside the curtain of lies and promises Axolot Games has made.
-Some genuinely good, constructive reviews have been hidden by developers during bigger sales so they can make more sales.
+Some genuinely good, constructive reviews have been hidden by developers during bigger sales, so they can make more sales.

 # Shortened version of all of this